thestick613/mongoqueue/README.rst

 completion, errors, or releasing the job back into the queue.

   - ``complete`` Marks a job as complete and removes it from the queue.
+     It will not successfully release the job if it had run for more than ``timeout`` seconds.
+The queueing mechanism will assume that the job has failed.

   - ``error`` Optionally specified with a message, releases the job back to the queue, and increments its attempts, and stores the error message on the job.
-     It has an optional parameter, called custom_retry_after, which supersedes the queue's internal ``retry_after`` property.
+     It has an optional parameter, called ``custom_retry_after``, which supersedes the queue's internal ``retry_after`` property only one time.

   - ``progress`` Optionally takes a progress count integer, notes progress on the job and resets the lock timeout.

   - ``release`` Release a job back to the pool.
 The attempts counter is not modified.
-     It has an optional parameter, called custom_retry_after, which supersedes the queue's internal ``retry_after`` property.
+     It has an optional parameter, called ``custom_retry_after``, which supersedes the queue's internal ``retry_after`` property only one time.

 As a convience the job supports the context manager protocol::